by Paul Sayegusa

 In the early 1950s, a fine sand aggregate was applied to new and refurbished older M1 helmet shells.
 If the exterior of the helmet feels like fine sand it is not a WWII helmet.
 This is where some of the confusion lies.
 It was very common for WWII produced shells to be repainted after WWII to post-war specifications.

-The purchaser must take in the totality of all features to ensure he/she is getting a true WWII helmet and liner.
+Today's collector must take all of the features in totality to ensure he/she is getting a true WWII helmet and liner.
 To be considered a WWII helmet, the helmet in question must possess all original manufacturing techniques and parts dating from the first approved production models in 1941 to the last WWII specifications in 1944.

 If any post-1944 changes are present in any part of the helmet, then it cannot be considered a true WWII helmet.
 Depending on the post-war change a part may be simply changed for an original period correct piece or more drastic measures taken such as repainting to original specifications.